gocodeup/adlister.dev/README.md

 8. Implement an admin user that can moderate ads and remove them.
 9. Implement a user feedback system.
 10. Implement a forgot-password feature.
-11. Once nice feature for a user of the Ad Lister app would be to create some ads in a CSV and then do a bulk upload.
+11. One nice feature for a user of the Ad Lister app would be to create some ads in a CSV and then do a bulk upload.
 Implement this feature, but don't worry about the image upload.
 12. Be creative, and most of all have fun!